 Tickets at the door will be €25, but if you book online beforehand, you can save 10% on adult admission, as well as the opportunity to skip the queue upon your arrival.
 Online discounts start at 30% but will change depending on the time and date.
 Children under 13 receiving free admission.
 All adult tickets do include a complimentary pint, while under 18’s will receive a complimentary soft drink.
 Student, Senior Citizen, and child prices are also available on the webpage.

 The Guinness Storehouse is located not far from The Beacon.
 If you are going by car, it will take you just under 30 minutes.
-There is free parking just a few minutes away on Crane Street that will be on a first-come, first-serve basis.
 If you are already in the Dublin City Centre area and you wish to take a bus, the journey will take about 10 minutes.
 You can also take bus route 123 from O’Connell Street or Dame street.
 If you are taking the Hop-on, Hop-off bus tour, it will be stop number 22 on your map.
 The nearest Luas stop to the storehouse would be at St. James’ Hospital.
 If you prefer to walk, it will take you around 20 minutes from Dublin city centre.

 The Guinness Storehouse experience is a staple for your itinerary during your visit to Dublin and will be fun for the whole family.
 The Beacon Hotel is one of the best hotels in Dublin to stay in during your visit to Ireland if you wish to discover as much as possible.
 With our secure underground car-parking facilities, travelling to and from the city centre could not be more convenient, making The Beacon the perfect spot for your trip to Ireland.

 Be sure to check out our special offers and book your stay today.